mawinkler/uptonight/README.md

       4. Minimal fraction of time observable for the object.
 The default value of 0.8 means, that the given objects needs to be in your constraints for at least 80% of astronomical darkness.
       5. Moon separation in degrees.
 4. Filter the remaining objects to fit in the size and fraction of time observability limits.
+5. Add the Sun, Moon and the planets, if observable.
-5. Create plot and report.
+6. Create plot and report.

 The plot contains all objects within the given constraints during your possible observation timespan.
 The distance in between the points represent 15 minutes of time.